macbuse/WRITING/life.md

 the leisured classes.
 For most it might seem a trivial thing but when he decided that golf was no longer his passion then both my brother and I feared that the time was, if not upon us, not so very far off.
+To know and accept is a rare quality in a world of fierce individualism.
+To fight for the last crumb, the last gasp of air, as inelegant and barbaric as that might be, is the custom now days.
+So he went, knowing his time had come, that many he loved had gone before and that to cling on, a burden to others as his inevitable decline played out, would be an act of brazen selfishness.

+There is a world out there in the daylight ready to convince you that to see mortality in this way is wrong, romantic foolery at best, most likey dangerous heresy.
+For we must compete, strive to appease the socio-economic orthodoxy.
+To simply let go of the material is an verging on a declaration of war, insurrection.
+And those eloquent commentators defended a right to life above all other considerations.
+There seems a deep flaw in their arguments, when you weigh the unspent years of the young that must be sacrificed so that their vulnerable elders might wheeze away a few more bedridden months.